Pediatric Care

 Supporting a Strong Immune System

-Finally, you can reduce congestion during colds or allergy attacks with saline nose drops, humidifiers, or over-the-counter medications.
+You can also help reduce congestion during colds or allergy flare-ups with saline nose drops, humidifiers, or other supportive measures recommended by your Poppins pediatric clinician.

 Practical Tips for Parents